Create a Comfortable Home Office and Learning Spaces With Electric Heat

 Zone heating: A smart idea any time of the year

 While electric heaters work perfectly to take off the chill of fall mornings, they’re also a wise solution once we get into the real winter weather.
 When extreme cold hits, your home heating bills can shoot up dramatically when your furnaces are working non-stop to keep the house warm.
-According to the US Energy Information Administration, nearly 50% US households that use natural gas for their electricity will be expecting to pay 30% more, in the 2021-22 winter, than they spent last winter on average.
-Built-in electric heating can boost your comfort during cold snaps, without the excessive expense of heating your entire house.
+According to the US Energy Information Administration, nearly 50% of US households that use natural gas for their electricity will expect to pay 30% more in the 2021-22 winter than they spent last winter on average.
+Built-in electric heating can boost your comfort during cold snaps without the excessive expense of heating your entire house.
 Why not invest now to incorporate some supplemental heat that will pay off all winter?

 Bedroom and bathroom solutions too!

 We get it.
 No one appreciates a cold bathroom early in the morning!
 Or a chilly bedroom when you first head up to bed.
 Cadet has specially designed bathroom heaters for quick bursts of heat and wall heaters for bedrooms that need a bit more heat.
 Rooms in many homes don’t get equal heat, particularly over a garage or in a basement.
-So you may find yourself overheating other rooms in order to get that one room warm.
-It’s sensible and convenient to have a safe, built-in heat solution for those hard to heat places.
-Cadet’s bathroom and wall heaters are sold with thermostats for a more controlled and efficient heating.
+So you may be overheating other rooms to get that one room warm.
+It’s sensible and convenient to have a safe, built-in heat solution for those hard-to-heat places.
+Cadet’s bathroom and wall heaters are sold with thermostats for more controlled and efficient heating.

 Space heaters vs built-in heaters

-With Cadet, you don’t have to fight over the plug-in heater anymore.
+With Cadet, you no longer have to fight over the plug-in heater.
 While a small plug-in heater works well in an enclosed space, it’s not ideal for heating bigger spaces like dining rooms, family rooms, basements or open concept living areas.
-If you’re working and schooling in main areas of the home, built-in electric heating gives you the right amount of heat with precise controls (using built-in or wall-mounted thermostats).
+If you’re working and schooling in the main areas of the home, built-in electric heating gives you the right amount of heat with precise controls (using built-in or wall-mounted thermostats).
 You can easily keep your ‘work’ areas comfortable without heating the entire house.

 Studies have shown that the optimum temperature for working and studying is higher than what we would normally set our furnace at.
 A Cornell study found that at an office at 77F, worker output went up by 150% vs when the office was at 68F.
 Several studies report that the optimal temperature for productivity is between 21° - 23° C or 70° - 78° F. A programmable thermostat lets you preset temperatures for certain times of the day - a great way to prepare your work/learning area and to save money on heating bills!

-Built-in Cadet heaters can be installed by an experienced DIY contractor or a licensed electrician.
+An experienced DIY contractor or a licensed electrician can install built-in Cadet heaters.
 If you want to pick up the heaters yourself, make sure that you purchase the right voltage - most homes are wired at 240V, so you’ll need that model (not the 120V).
-When in doubt, ask an expert at your DIY store or consult your electrician.
+Ask an expert at your DIY store or consult your electrician when in doubt.

 This year, when working and learning from home, you want to focus on the task at hand.
 Let us take the stress of cold shoulders and shivering spines away and help you be more productive with our comprehensive collection of electric heaters.
 No more worrying about the cold when you welcome warmth into the home.